maligujjar2801/python_journey/README.md

 - Git & GitHub (Learning)
 - Visual Studio Code

 More technologies will be added as I continue learning.

 ---

-## 📈 Progress

-- ✅ Day 1 - Python Fundamentals
-- ⬜ Day 2
-- ⬜ Day 3
-- ⬜ Day 4
-- ⬜ Day 5

----